adamsilver/fdpb/03-book-a-flight.md

 If the select box was completely unnecessary, we could have just removed it from the Document using Javascript.
 But if we did it this way (or by using `display: none`) it wouldn't be sent to the server.

 Instead, we've used the `visually-hidden` class and `aria-hidden="true"` attribute as first set out in chapter 2, “A Checkout Flow”.
 This hides the select box both visually and aurally (by screen readers).
 However, this alone isn't enough.
-We still need to stop keyboard users being able to focus it by way of the <kbd>Tab</kbd> key which is acheived by the `tabindex="-1"` attribute.
+We still need to stop keyboard users being able <kbd>Tab</kbd> to it which is acheived by the `tabindex="-1"` attribute.

 #### Enhancing The Interface